An American’s Guide to Hosting Thanksgiving in Paris

 Last year I made the mistake of letting the butcher decide how much meat I would need for 10 people.
 750 grams per person is WAY too much!
 I literally had a whole turkey leftover.
 You can read why I bought two turkeys in my post about last year’s dinner.

 Figuring out how much to order depends on who your guests are.
 The French don’t eat quite as much as Americans do, and they don’t have the tradition of eating huge amounts of a Thanksgiving meal.
 Last year, 10 (mostly French) adults ate about 250 grams per person, after eating a bunch of appetizers.
-A lot of websites suggest about 500 grams per person (~1 pound).
+A lot of websites suggest about 500 grams per person (~1 pound), which seems excessive.
 This year I’m going for 250g per person since all of my guests are French.
-Another American in Paris confirms this is a pretty good amount to order.
-If you want a lot of leftovers, you could increase this, of course!
+Another American in Paris confirms this is a pretty good amount to order, and even includes leftovers.

 The other factor is space.
 What size bird can your refrigerator or your oven hold?
 Most ovens in Paris are on the small side, so you really need to take this into consideration.

 If you need a 4-kilogram (8.8 lb) turkey, you can say, “Il me faut une dinde à 4 (quatre) kilos.”
-(The price will be between 13 and 21 euros per pound.)
+(The price should be between 13 and 21 euros per pound.)

 Click here for my delicious Thanksgiving Turkey recipe and a yummy gravy recipe.